DynamiteDan/High-Density-Hall-Effect-Keyboard-Switch/README.md

 # High-Density Hall Effect Switch

 The objective of this project is to design the deepest-sounding (“thockiest”) hall effect switch possible.
 This design is primarily exploratory and may never enter production.
-It is highly possible that not even a single switch will be manufactured to the exact specifications outlined here, but bench prototypes might be made as a proof of concept.
+It is highly likely that not even a single switch will be manufactured to the exact specifications outlined here, but bench prototypes might be made as a proof of concept.

 From cost estimates, each switch would cost approximately $1.50 to produce at a scale of 10,000 units.
 This estimate excludes the mold, which could cost upwards of $20,000.
+The cost is mainly due to the liner, which requires an overmold, and the materials involved.
+I think that if this were to actually be thought of as a real concept, and put into production, the liner would probably only be put in spots that have contact with the stem.
+Although this would reduce the effectiveness of the damping, it would still probably have the deepest sound profile of any known switch.

+A bench prototype would probably be made by 3d printing the top and bottom housing of a switch with grooves for places to place TPU strips, then comparing the acoustics, feel, and consistency of the switch.
+This step will probably be the tipping point on whether a manufactured version is viable.

 The design will aim to create a switch that:
 1. Possesses high density, shifting the resonant frequency downwards.